By Riley Chen 1 min read

 High stakes poker represents the pinnacle of the game, where professional players, seasoned amateurs, and wealthy enthusiasts come together to compete with enormous amounts of chips on the line.
 Unlike casual or lower-stakes games, high stakes tables demand not only a deep understanding of Poker Strategy but also mental resilience, discipline, and significant bankroll management skills.
 This article provides an expert-level exploration of high stakes poker, covering core concepts, strategic nuances, common pitfalls, and practical advice essential for anyone aiming to succeed in this elite arena.

-The Landscape of High Stakes Poker
+the world of High Stakes Poker

-High stakes poker typically refers to cash games with blinds ranging from $5/$10 to $200/$400 or higher, as well as tournament buy-ins exceeding $10,000.
+High stakes poker typically refers to Cash Games with blinds ranging from $5/$10 to $200/$400 or higher, as well as tournament buy-ins exceeding $10,000.
 These games are characterised by larger pots, deeper stacks, and more aggressive play compared to micro or mid-stakes games.
 For example, in the popular televised series High Stakes Poker, regular buy-ins are often in the hundreds of thousands of dollars, with some hands involving pot sizes exceeding millions.

 What differentiates high stakes players is their capacity to execute complex strategies against opponents whose skills are often comparable or superior.
 The environment fosters advanced tactics such as multi-layered bluffing, manipulation of table dynamics, and exploiting subtle physical or behavioural tells.